linode/docs/docs/development/java/how-to-deploy-spring-boot-applications.md

 ## Create an Init Script

-1. Set the Spring Boot application as a service to start on reboot.
+1. Set the Spring Boot application as a service to start on reboot:

     {{< file "/etc/systemd/system/helloworld.service" >}}
 [Unit]